benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Attribution IQ

 Adobe's Attribution IQ feature allows you to apply custom attribution models to any of your reports.
 This is unique only to Adobe Analytics.
 You can use this to understand how different marketing efforts initiate, assist, and close deals for you.
 Additionally, it can provide insights on linear allocation, J-Curves, time decay, and attribution models within attribution models.
-To read more on this feature, see [Attribution IQ help] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html).
+To read more on this feature, see [Attribution IQ help](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html).

 ### Integrate media data